 The laser used in photorefractive keratectomy is called an excimer laser.
 It emits a specific wavelength of cold-ultraviolet light energy that vaporizes fractional layers of cells, leaving a very smooth surface.

 By carefully sculpting the shape of the outer layer of the cornea, this laser -- a "cool" laser that does not produce heat -- creates an optimal surface layer for the eye's lens.
 For nearsighted patients, the laser slightly flattens the top of the cornea.
 For farsighted people, PRK surgery yields a slightly steeper cornea.
 In patients with astigmatism, the laser smooths out irregularities.
-The equipment Dr. Chesen uses includes a corneal topographer and wavescan instrument that can perform the precise measurements and calculations needed to map your cornea and the desired correction.
+Dr. Chesen uses the newest and most state of the art equipment for the precise measurements and calculations to map your cornea and the desired correction.

 PRK is preferred for patients who have thin corneas, as well as patients who have corneal irregularities.
 These conditions would complicate a LASIK procedure and make the patient a less than ideal candidate for LASIK.
 However, because PRK removes considerably less corneal tissue than LASIK procedures, it is possible to perform this procedure on patients who have issues such as a thin cornea.
 Other situations in which PRK is preferred include patients who have job or leisure activities which make them poor candidates for LASIK.
 This may include patients such as athletes where there is a high potential for damage to the flap during such activities.
 In these cases a procedure which does not require the creation of a flap, such as PRK, eliminates this concern.

 Risks of PRK